michelfernandez/cove/site/content/german/careers/senior-success-manager.md

 ### Your Background
 - 2+ years experience in consulting people or organisations - ideally as account manager or customer success manager (B2B SaaS would be perfect, but we’re also interested in other profiles if you have been responsible for a complex product or service in an innovative environment)
 - Friends describe you as honest, communicative, empathetic and pragmatic
-- You’re a team player, motivated by purpose and delivering results
+- You are flexible and enjoy working in a highly dynamic environment
 - German is your native language and you are fluent in English (other languages are a plus)